AvijitBag07/inlinePTX_codePin/guided_inlinePTX_codepin/README.md

 ## Key Implementation Details
-This sample demonstrates the migration of the following prominent CUDA features:
+This sample demonstrates the migration of the following prominent codePin feature:
- - PTX Assembly

-InlinePTX sample demonstrates how to implement PTX assembly (mov.u32) in SYCL kernels.

->**Note**: Refer to [Workflow for a CUDA* to SYCL* Migration](https://www.intel.com/content/www/us/en/developer/tools/oneapi/training/cuda-sycl-migration-workflow.html) for general information about the migration workflow.
-## CUDA source code evaluation

-The inlinePTX application can embed PTX assembly (mov.u32) in a CUDA kernel.
+Instrumentation APIs:
+dpctexp::codepin::get_ptr_size_map()[var] =size: Initialize the variable size for which log has to be captured.
+-gen_prolog_API_CP (): Instrumentation function that generates a prologue for a specific code segment.
+It prepares the environment for the instrumented code and logs the start of an operation.
+-gen_epilog_API_CP(): Instrumentation function that generates an epilogue for a specific code segment.
+It finalizes the environment for the instrumented code and logs the completion of an operation

 > **Note**: For more information on how to use the Syclomatic Tool, visit [Migrate from CUDA* to C++ with SYCL*](https://www.intel.com/content/www/us/en/developer/tools/oneapi/training/migrate-from-cuda-to-cpp-with-sycl.html#gs.vmhplg).